Gavin-Persad/predictions/plan.md

 - add colour coding to scores modal✅
 - correct all page titles and button titles and labels.
+- my predictions, needs better titles, (game week, live start, predictions open and close)✅
+- view game week, change to (title: game week, sub: as is live open to close )
+- edit game week, change to (title: game week, sub: as is live open to close )
+- enter scores, change to (title: game week, sub: as is live open to close )
 - add functionality to dashboard
 - add message section to dashboard
 - add rules section and note from chris to dashboard.